 1. Noise And disturbance

-Noise and disturbance can be a problem for people living in a shared apartment because you live near your roommates, and their activities and habits can impact your environment.
+Moving To A Shared Apartment can sometimes bring challenges like noise and disturbance because you live close to your roommates, and their activities and habits can easily affect your environment.

-For example, having different schedules or preferences for noise levels can lead to conflicts if one roommate is loud or disruptive when the other is trying to sleep or study.
-Similarly, if one roommate has guests over frequently or plays loud music, this can be disruptive for the other roommates.
+For instance, having different schedules or preferences for noise levels can lead to conflicts if one roommate is loud or disruptive while another is trying to sleep or study.
+Similarly, if one roommate frequently has guests over or plays loud music, it can become frustrating for others sharing the space.

-In addition, moving to a shared apartment means that you may have to deal with noise and disturbance from common areas, such as the living room or kitchen, as well as noise from other apartments in the same building.
-This can be incredibly frustrating if you are sensitive to noise or if you have a hard time sleeping due to noise.
+When moving to a shared apartment, you may also have to deal with noise coming from common areas like the living room or kitchen, as well as sounds from other apartments in the same building.
+This can be especially difficult if you are sensitive to noise or have trouble sleeping.

 2. Cleanliness And Tidiness